fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 end

 s = 'hello'
-"hello"
+# => "hello"

 s.object_id
-70363946430440
+# => 70363946430440

 t = fix(s)
-"HELLO!"
+# => "HELLO!"

 s
-"HELLO!"
+# => "HELLO!"

 t
-"HELLO!"
+# => "HELLO!"

 s.object_id
-70363946430440
+# => 70363946430440

 t.object_id
-70363946430440
+# => 70363946430440
 ```
 Though we assigned a reference to `value`, we end up with both `s` and `t` referring to the same object.
 The reason for this is that `String#upcase!` returns a reference to its caller, `value`.
+What's important here is to consider whether what you're assigning to a variable is actually a different object, based on the *return value* of any methods you're calling on the object (__not__ whether that method is destructive, since methods like `each` return their calling object).

 Since the reference returned by `value.upcase!` is the same (albeit modified) String we started with, the assignment effectively __rebinds `value` back to the object it was previously bound to__; nothing is changed by the assignment.

 ###### Method definitions
 Method definitions (i.e. creating new methods) are *self-contained* with respect to local variables.
 Local variables outside the method definition are __not visible__ *inside* the method definition, __unless passed in as arguments__ (at which point, either a reference to, or a copy of the reference to, the object is assigned as a method parameter and made available to the method body as a *distinct* local variable).
-The method never actually has access to the local variable itself.
+The __method never has access to the local variable itself__.

 Furthermore, local variables *inside* the method definition are not visible outside the method definition.